-Robber flies eat biting flies and other flying insects.
-This species likes bees and dragonflies as well as biting flies.
-During the day, they hang from branches or objects near the ground, waiting to ambush passing prey.
-They chase them in flight, overtake them and grab them with their legs.
+Robber flies eat biting flies and other flying insects like bees, butterflies and wasps.
+This species likes bees and dragonflies best as well as biting flies.
+During the day, they literally hang from branches or objects near the ground with their front legs, waiting to ambush passing prey.
+They are fast and noisy fliers, giving chase to insects that are already in flight.
+When they overtake them, they grab them with their legs to stop them from escaping.
 Once captured, the robber fly will stop at a branch or leaf and use its stiff mouth to pierce the body of its victim and then suck out the victim's insides.

 Robber flies come in a variety of species.
-This one has color variations and different stripe marks depending on the individual.
+The ones from the Diogmites genus have a few color variations and different striped markings on the abdomen per individuals.

 Common name: Robber Fly (Diogmites)

 Adult Size (Length): 18mm to 40mm (0.71in to 1.57in) COMPARE

 General Description: fast, flying, buzzing, metallic, shiny